NathanHarrington/dotfiles/README.md

     reference to the private key.
 Change the ssh hostname and port numbers as required.

+    First, ssh into the system in question to make sure the manual key agreement process is executed.

     cp autossh.service /etc/systemd/system/autossh.service
     systemctl enable NetworkManager-wait-online.service
     systemctl enable autossh